usegalaxy-no/nels-galaxy-api/README.md

 ### Installing the webhook

 ```
+# from with in the nels-galaxy-api directory
 mkdir -p <GALAXY-SERVER-DIR>/config/plugins/webhooks/nels/nels_export/
-cp <NELS-GALAXY-API/webhooks/nels_export_history_config.yml <GALAXY-SERVER-DIR>/config/plugins/webhooks/nels/nels_export/config.yml
+cp webhooks/nels_export_history_config.yml <GALAXY-SERVER-DIR>/config/plugins/webhooks/nels/nels_export/config.yml
 ```

 By default the plugin uses the test server, remove the entry to switch to the production server instead.

+**Notes**

+1. Ensure that the file is readable by the user running galaxy ```namei -mo /<GALAXY-SERVER-DIR>/config/plugins/webhooks/nels/nels_export_history/config.yml```

-**Note** the webhooks needs to be with in the galaxy server dir.
+ It looks like the webhooks needs to be with in the galaxy server dir.
 It will not work running them from a external config directory as done with the galaxy project ansible-playbook (and thus usegalaxy.no).

-In
+In the galaxy.yml enable webhooks (if not already done)

  webhooks_dir: config/plugins/webhooks/nels/